7 AI Tools of 2025 That Make Work Easier!

-• Free plan: Yes – ChatGPT’s free tier (GPT-3.5/GPT-4o) is always available.
+• Free Plan: Yes—ChatGPT‘s free tier (GPT-3.5/GPT-4o) is always available.

 OpenAI

-2. Perplexity AI – Smarter Web Search with Instant Answers
+2. Perplexity AI – Smart Search

 • What it does: Finds accurate answers from the web and explains them clearly, with sources.